nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ### How to navigate Saved Views

 There are several ways you can navigate saved views.
-All saved views created by any user for any list view can be accessed from the navigation menu on the left hand side under "Extensibility -> Saved Views":
+All saved views created by any user for any list view can be accessed from the navigation menu on the left hand side under "Extensibility -> Saved Views" as an admin or user with "users:view_savedview" permission:

 ![Navigation Menu](./images/saved-views/navigation-menu.png)